Time Zones in Burundi

 calendar

 Use the visual time grid and hour-by-hour tables to compare Burundi time with any other timezone.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Export meeting times with ICS download, Google Calendar, or Gmail support.

 clock